 Recent surveys show that digital transformation continues to be a top priority for IT organizations.
-CIOs and IT leaders are partnering with business leaders on a range of digital transformation initiatives, including developing new digitally enabled products, improving employee experiences, automating workflow steps, instituting data-driven practices, and experimenting with artificial intelligence, IoT and blockchain.
+CIOs and IT leaders are partnering with business leaders on a range of digital transformation initiatives aimed at bringing business benefits.
+They include developing new digitally enabled products, improving employee experiences, automating workflow steps, instituting data-driven practices, and experimenting with artificial intelligence, IoT and blockchain.

 But every digital leader will tell you that the digital transformation journey is a long one, and every year, the planning and execution have different challenges.
 For CIOs just starting transformation programs, the hardest part is often getting business heads and decision-makers to agree on a digital strategy, priorities and funding.
 For IT organizations with success in developing and deploying new technologies, the challenge is often in establishing a transformation process so that people across the organization take advantage of new digital capabilities and sunset legacy processes.